-- a) Training building-level administrators in knowledge of the Individuals with Disabilities Act (IDEA) and support for special education educators. - b) Support paraprofessional staff to become highly effective special education teachers. - c) Address parental and family participation by clarifying needs and offering guidance on how to support their children with special needs at home and in school. - d) Develop compensation programs for the additional mandated time to comply with meetings, forms, dealing with various factors of special education students' plans and transitions, and overall case management. - e) Develop a statewide strategy to support recruitment of highly effective special education teachers.
+- a) Training building-level administrators in knowledge of the Individuals with Disabilities Act (IDEA) and support for special education educators. - b) Support paraprofessional staff to become highly effective special education teachers. - c) Address parental and family participation in clarifying and supporting their children with special needs at home and in school. - d) Develop compensation programs for the additional mandated time to comply with meetings, forms, dealing with various factions of special education students' plans and transitions, and overall case management. - e) Develop a statewide strategy to support recruitment of highly effective special education teachers.